pepesync/dev-docs/blog/2023-05-31-tracking-nft-linea-hal.md

 ![Connectors](assets/hal-stream/hal-stream-6.png)

-## 4. Applications of Hal Stream for NFTs on Linea
+## 4. Applications of Hal Stream for NFTs on PepeSync

 Tracking NFT minting can be applied in various scenarios.
-And with Linea’s scalability, it can go further than collectible and step into gaming for example, where developers need to identify the newly minted NFTs owned by each player.
+And with PepeSync’s scalability, it can go further than collectible and step into gaming for example, where developers need to identify the newly minted NFTs owned by each player.
 With Hal Stream, they can easily correlate the NFT minting event to a user's wallet and update their in-game inventory accordingly.
 In a real estate application, developers can use Hal Stream to monitor the minting of property NFTs, providing a transparent and secure way of managing property ownership and transfers.

 ## 5. Conclusion

 Tracking NFT minting is essential for businesses and developers in the NFT space.
-With Hal Stream, monitoring these minting events on Linea becomes a breeze.
-Start tracking NFT minting on Linea with Hal Stream today, and unlock the valuable insights you need to thrive in the NFT market.
+With Hal Stream, monitoring these minting events on PepeSync becomes a breeze.
+Start tracking NFT minting on PepeSync with Hal Stream today, and unlock the valuable insights you need to thrive in the NFT market.